 9. You’re improving as a person.

 When being with your second half makes you want to improve yourself in some way, whether it’s setting new goals or having a more positive attitude, you know you’re in love.
 Your partner should encourage you to improve, but not in a constant negative manner.
 “If a partner isn’t building you up, you should consider looking elsewhere for love – regardless of what other characteristics he or she may have that you adore,” Maria says.
 When you’re truly in love with someone, you want them to succeed just as much as you do because you want to create a secure future for both of you.

 10. You begin to make plans for the future.

 When you truly love someone, you know you won’t let them go anytime soon because you love them, if ever.
 So you begin to include them in all of your future plans, whether it’s going on vacation or deciding what you want to do after high school.
 You begin to consider your partner when making major decisions because you want them to be present for everything.
 When you’re in love, your significant other becomes your permanent “plus one.”

-How do you Know if you Love Someone or Just Used to Them?
+How do you know if you Love Someone or are Just Used to Them?

 In any case, “using” implies dishonesty and manipulation, which can have serious consequences.
 Manly claims that “the deception factor causes significant mental and emotional harm.”
 “It’s natural to feel sad, upset, and angry when you realize a partner has been using you.
 Using another person is completely disrespectful, and being disrespected, especially by someone who claims to love you, never feels good.”

-Here are signs of how do you know if you love someone or just used to them.
+Here are signs of how you know if you love someone or are just used to them.